SIGNIFOR LAR (pasireotide) for injectable suspension Signifor

 It varies by person and level of severity.

-In addition to a full physical exam and a consult around symptoms, a medical evaluation may include the following steps to better diagnosis acromegaly:
+In addition to a full physical exam and a consult around symptoms, a medical evaluation may include the following steps to diagnose acromegaly:

 • An IGF-1 measurement